Saxsori/ft_linear_regression/README.md

 Line is plotted for the given data points that suitably fit all the issues.
 Hence, it is called the ‘best fit line.’
 The goal of the linear regression algorithm is to find this best fit line seen in the above figure.

-Suppose the equation of the best-fitted line is given by Y = aX + b
+Suppose the equation of the best-fitted line is given by

 ```
 y = ax + b

 Where,

-Y: dependent variable
+y: dependent variable
+x: independent variable
-m: slope or regression coefficient
+a: slope or regression coefficient
-c: y-intercept
+b: y-intercept
 ```
 then, the regression coefficients formula is given as follows: